 Armadillos digging in your yard can be discouraged by applying Beneficial Nematodes.
 Beneficial Nematodes are microscopic worms that devour grubs and other soil-dwelling pests such as fleas, fire ants, and termites.
 No grubs = no armadillos digging in your yard.

 The armadillo is an armored mammal related to anteaters and sloths.
-The nine-banded armadillo is found in South and Central America and in Texas, southern Oklahoma, Louisiana, Arkansas, Mississippi, and parts of Florida.
+The nine-banded armadillo is found in South and Central America and in Texas, Tennessee, Oklahoma, Louisiana, Arkansas, Mississippi and Florida.

 The layer of horn (hard material derived from hair) and bony plates that protect the animal against thorny plants is formed by the ossification of the greater part of the skin.
 The shoulders and rump are each covered by a single large shield, and the middle of the body is covered by transverse bands that are moveable and articulated.
 The three-banded armadillo found in South America can roll itself into a tight ball.
 The North American nine-banded armadillo tends to jump straight in the air when surprised, and consequently often collides with the undercarriage or fenders of passing vehicles.